Spain authorises Phase III trial of Johnson & Johnson COVID-19 vaccine

 Conclusions will only be available after analysing the data at the end of the trials, the Spanish medicines agency said.

-The news comes after Pfizer <PFE.N> and BioNTech <BNTX.O>, Russia and Moderna <MRNA.O> all released interim data from Phase III trials of their potential vaccines showing more than 90% efficacy, boosting hopes that vaccines against the pandemic disease may be ready for use soon.
+The news comes after Pfizer and BioNTech, Russia and Moderna all released interim data from Phase III trials of their potential vaccines showing more than 90% efficacy, boosting hopes that vaccines against the pandemic disease may be ready for use soon.

 (Reporting by Inti Landauro and Ingrid Melander; Editing by Josephine Mason and David Clarke)